As an R.N. who contracted Covid-19, I'm sharing my experience with home quarantine and symptom management.

-My solution to help others navigate and prepare for this virus is to be fully prepared for the long isolation, especially if more than one person in the home is positive and at varying times.
+My solution to help others navigate and prepare for this virus is to be fully ready for the long isolation, especially if more than one person in the home is positive and at varying times.
 COVID-19 isn't like having a bad cold or flu, where you jump in your car and run to the pharmacy or grocery for things needed to care for yourself.
-Not only is it irresponsible going out when sick with a global pandemic, but you also most likely won't feel like going out.
-These restrictions alone can easily contribute to feelings of anxiousness with the loss of that independence.
+It is irresponsible to go out when sick with a global pandemic, but you also most likely won't feel like going out.
+These restrictions alone can easily contribute to feelings of anxiety with losing that independence.

-I strongly recommend being well-stocked with what you'll need at home; because once you show symptoms, it's 14-days of quarantine--and you have no idea what that 14 days will look like for your individual case.
-COVID-19 comes out of nowhere.
-The severity of your symptoms ca vary depending on your viral load, individual immune system, underlying or pre-existing conditions, and your mental preparedness.
+I strongly recommend being well-stocked with what you'll need at home.
+The severity of your symptoms can vary depending on your viral load, individual immune system, underlying or pre-existing conditions, and your mental preparedness.

 Viral load refers to the amount of virus in an infected person’s blood.
 This is expressed as the number of viral particles in each milliliter of blood.
 Higher viral load can have different implications for different viruses but typically means the infection is progressing.
 (Ryding, 2020)

-The worst part is, you'll spend two weeks trying to take care of your sick loved one from a distance, only to still get COVID-19.
-So many times as a mother of four, I nursed my kid’s infectious illnesses, yet rarely got sick myself.
+The worst part is that you'll spend two weeks trying to take care of your sick loved one from a distance, only to still get COVID-19.
+So many times as a mother of four, I nursed my kid’s infectious illnesses yet rarely got sick myself.
 However, COVID-19; it's relentlessly virulent.
-I thought I wouldn't get it because I eat well, take loads of vitamins, exercise, wear my mask, and social distance in public and while at work (I'm a nurse in a virtual health setting and physically away from parents).
+I thought I wouldn't get it because I eat well, take loads of vitamins, exercise, wear my mask, and social distance in public and while at work (I'm a nurse in a virtual health setting and physically away from patients).
 My husband works from home and is equally as cautious.
 None of that mattered.
 We still got sick the second we attended a poorly controlled social event!

-To have the best chance of lessening the severity and shortening this illness's duration, I recommend having these items on hand.
-In fact, it's a good idea to take these supplements during cold and flu season or before, during, and after travel.
-I've linked the ones I personally take and recommend.
+I recommend having these items on hand to have the best chance of lessening the severity and shortening this illness's duration.
+It's good to take these supplements during cold and flu season or before, during, and after travel.
+I've linked the ones I take and recommend.

 Only social distancing can help prevent Covid-19 and these recommendations are suggested solely based on research suggestive that Vitamin C can help shorten the duration, decrease inflammation, and strengthen the immune system).
 (Shoemaker, 2020)